 Wedding Cookies is the most popular name for these bites of delight!

-But, we have called them Cocoons because that is what John’s mom called them!
-This is one of those holiday cookie recipes that evoke memories of tradition.
+This is one of those cookie recipe that evoke memories of tradition.
 Little white, melt-in-your-mouth balls of powder sugared goodness are a sure bet when it comes to pleasing folks!

 There is nothing better than a cookie recipe that goes by different names and fits any occasion!